 2. Freelance developer

-It’s a bit different in the freelance world.
-Your time is less important than your output.
+Developers are in high demand, but working as a freelance developer is slightly different to an office environment.
 Clients don’t necessarily care how long something will take; they care that it will work.
-That means you truly have to understand how to monetise the value you create.
+This means you must understand how to monetise the value you create.

-You can either choose a niche and launch your own business that serves clients in that market or go the route of third party sites like Toptal.
+You can either choose a niche and launch your own business that serves clients in that market or go the route of third-party sites like Toptal.

 Toptal connects companies with vetted freelance developers that have gone through a rigorous interview process.
 The developers that work for Toptal have a variety of skill sets, ranging from web development to web design to mobile app development.